Prashant-ambati/covid-economic-analysis/README.md

 ## License

-This project is licensed under the MIT License.
+This project is licensed under the MIT License & AWS License.